-Operating key(s) Meaning Minus key In a menu, submenu Moves the selection bar upwards in a choose list.
+Operating key(s) Meaning \bigcirc Minus key In a menu, submenu Moves the selection bar upwards in a picklist.
 With a Wizard Confirms the parameter value and goes to the previous parameter.
-With a text and numeric editor Move the entry position to the left. (+) Plus key In a menu, submenu Moves the selection bar downwards in a choose list.
+With a text and numeric editor Move the entry position to the left.
+Plus key (+) In a menu, submenu Moves the selection bar downwards in a picklist.
 With a Wizard Confirms the parameter value and goes to the next parameter.
 With a text and numeric editor Move the entry position to the right.
-E Enter key For operational display Pressing the key briefly opens the operating menu.
-Pressing the key for 2 s opens the context menu including the option for activating the keypad lock.
+Enter key E For operational display Pressing the key briefly opens the operating menu.
 In a menu, submenu Pressing the key briefly: Opens the selected menu, submenu or parameter.
 Starts the wizard.
 If help text is open, closes the help text of the parameter.
 Pressing the key for 2 s for parameter: If present, opens the help text for the function of the parameter.
 With a Wizard Opens the editing view of the parameter.
 With a text and numeric editor Press the key briefly: confirm your selection.
-Press the key for 2 s: confirm the entry. -++ Escape key combination (press keys simultaneously) In a menu, submenu Pressing the key briefly: Exits the current menu level and takes you to the next higher level.
+Press the key for 2 s: confirm the entry.

+Operating key(s) Meaning Escape key combination (press keys simultaneously) -++ In a menu, submenu Pressing the key briefly: Exits the current menu level and takes you to the next higher level.
 If help text is open, closes the help text of the parameter.
 Pressing the key for 2 s returns you to the operational display ("home position").
 With a Wizard Exits the wizard and takes you to the next higher level.
-With a text and numeric editor Close the editing view without accepting the changes. -+E Minus/Enter key combination (press the keys simultaneously) Press the key for 3 s: deactivate the keypad lock.
+With a text and numeric editor Close the editing view without accepting the changes.
+Minus/Enter key combination (press the keys simultaneously) -+E If the keypad lock is active: Press the key for 3 s: deactivate the keypad lock.
+If the keypad lock is not active: Press the key for 3 s: the context menu opens along with the option for activating the keypad lock.